xiangyuT/raylight/README.md

   export NCCL_P2P_DISABLE=1
   export NCCL_SHM_DISABLE=1
   ```
-- Windows is not tested; I only have access to Linux cloud multi-GPU environments.
+- **Windows** is in partial testing, switch to `dev` branch to test it.
+And scroll down below for more information
 - The tested model is the WanModel variant.
 The next model to be supported will be determined by usage popularity (Flux, Qwen, Hunyuan).
 - Non-DiT models are not supported.
 - Example WF just open from your comfyui menu and browse templates